dov/paps/README.md

 # Usage

-Run `paps --help` for getting help.
+Run `paps --help` for getting usage help.

+Run `man paps` for the man page